-Common Units offered by us

-We are offering 775,000 Common Units at a public offering price of \$5.00 per Common Unit.
-Each Common Unit will consist of one share of our common stock and a warrant to purchase one share of our common stock at an exercise price of \$6.00 per whole share (each a "Warrant").

-Pre-funded Units offered by us

-We are also offering to those purchasers whose purchase of Common Units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchase, if the purchaser so chooses, pre-funded units (each a "Pre-funded Unit") in lieu of Common Units that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock.
+THE OFFERING Common Units offered by us We are offering 57,971,014 Common Units assuming a public offering price of \$0.345 per Common Unit, the last reported sale price per share of our common stock on August 15, 2018 as reported on The Nasdaq Global Market.
+Each Common Unit will consist of one share of our common stock and a warrant to purchase one share of our common stock at an exercise price per whole share of \$ (100% of the closing bid price of our common stock as of the close of trading immediately preceding the pricing of this offering) (each a "Warrant").
+Pre-funded Units offered by us We are also offering to those purchasers, if any, whose purchase of Common Units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchase, if the purchaser so chooses, pre-funded units (each a "Pre-funded Unit") in lieu of Common Units that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock.
 Each Pre-funded Unit will consist of a pre-funded warrant to purchase one share of our common stock at an exercise price of \$0.01 per share (each a "Pre-funded Warrant") and a Warrant.
 The purchase price of each Pre-funded Unit is equal to the price per Common Unit being sold to the public in this offering, minus \$0.01.
 The Pre-funded Warrants will be immediately exercisable and may be exercised at any time until all of the Pre-funded Warrants are exercised in full.
-We are offering 775,000 Common Units and 1,625,000 Pre-funded Units.
+We are offering up to 57,971,014 Common Units and up to 57,971,014 Pre-funded Units, in the aggregate not exceeding more than a total of 57,971,014 units.
+For each Pre-funded Unit, the number of Common Units we are offering will be decreased on a one-for-one basis.
+Because we will issue one Warrant as part of each Common Unit or Pre-funded Unit, the number of Warrants sold in this offering will not change as a result of a change in the mix of the Common Units and Pre-funded Units sold.
 This prospectus also relates to the offering of the shares of our common stock issuable upon exercise of the Pre-funded Warrants.

-Warrants offered by us

-Warrants to purchase up to 2,400,000 shares of our common stock.
-Each Warrant included in the Common Units and the Pre-funded Units will have an exercise price of \$6.00 per whole share of common stock, will be immediately exercisable and will be exercisable for five years from the date of issuance.
+Warrants offered by us Warrants to purchase up to 57,971,014 shares of our common stock.
+Each Warrant included in the Common Units and the Pre-funded Units will have an exercise price per whole share of common stock of \$ (100% of the closing bid price of our common stock as of the close of trading immediately preceding the pricing of this offering), will be immediately exercisable and will be exercisable for five years from the date of issuance.
 The registration statement of which this prospectus forms a part also covers the shares of common stock that are issuable from time to time upon exercise of the Warrants.

-Common stock to be outstanding immediately following this offering
+Common stock to be outstanding immediately following this offering 96,458,496 shares assuming we sell only Common Units and assuming no exercise of the Warrants being offered in this offering.